 THIRD QUARTER REVIEW

 Our balance sheet, liquidity and capital positions remain strong and enable us to continue to serve and meet the needs of our clients while also supporting our strategic areas of focus.
-Our investment portfolio is composed of high quality and well diversified assets.
-The credit quality of our portfolio remains high with 97.2% of our portfolio considered investment grade and 84.9% rated A or higher.
-Our equity portfolio is 84.6% weighted to Canadian stocks.
+Our investment portfolio is comprised of high quality and well diversified assets.
+Our investment in bonds is diversified both geographically and by sector, with a large portion invested in Canadian government debt instruments.
+The equity portfolio makes up $915.4 million or 15.1% of our total invested assets and consists largely of publicly traded common and preferred stocks diversified by industry sector and issuer.
+Our equity portfolio is 83.1% weighted to Canadian stocks.

-Co-operators General's capital position remains strong, as the Minimum Capital Test for Co-operators General was 238% at September 30, 2022, well above internal and regulatory minimum requirements.
+Co-operators General's capital position remains strong, as the Minimum Capital Test for Co-operators General was 227% as at September 30, 2023, well above internal and regulatory minimum requirements.

-This document may contain forward-looking statements and forward-looking information, including statements regarding the operations, objectives, strategies, financial situation and performance of Co–operators General.
+This document may contain forward-looking statements and forward-looking information, including statements regarding the operations, objectives, strategies, financial situation and performance of Co‑operators General.
 These statements generally can be identified by the use of forward-looking words such as "may", "will", "expect", "intend", "estimate", "anticipate", "believe", "plan", "would", "should", "could", "trend", "predict", "likely", "potential" or "continue" or the negative thereof and similar variations.
-These statements are not guarantees of future performance and involve known and unknown risk, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in the forward-looking statements or information, including the impact of the COVID-19 pandemic on our investments, operations and claims negatively affecting the results of our operations and financial position.
+These statements are not guarantees of future performance and involve known and unknown risk, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in the forward-looking statements or information.
 Although we believe that the expectations reflected in the forward-looking statements and information are reasonable, there can be no assurance that such expectations will prove to be correct.
 Consequently, we make no representation that actual results achieved will be the same in whole or in part as those set out in the forward-looking statements and information.
-For further information, refer to our third quarter 2022 MD&A or our 2021 Annual Report.
+For further information, refer to our third quarter 2023 MD&A or our 2022 Annual Report.

 Co-operators General Class E, Series C Preference Shares trade under ticker symbol CCS.PR.C on the Toronto Stock Exchange (TSX).
 Further information can be found at www.cooperators.ca.